authorizerdev/authorizer/README.md

 - Mac OSX
 - Linux
-- Windows

 ### Step 1: Download and unzip bundle

 - Download the Bundle for the specific OS from the [release page](https://github.com/authorizerdev/authorizer/releases)

-> Note: For windows, it includes `.zip` file.
-For Linux & MacOS, it includes `.tar.gz` file.
+> Note: For windows, we recommend running using docker image to run authorizer.

 - Unzip using following command